FenaOchs/Ochs_et_al.2023/SIMinspector_Subobject_Fiji/README.md

 ## Installation
 Download [this file](https://github.com/FenaOchs/Ochs_et_al.2023/releases/download/v1/SIMinspector_Subobject_Fiji.ijm).
-Then in Fiji go to `Plugins > Install`, select the newly downloaded file and save in your Fiji Plugins folder.
+Then in Fiji go to `Plugins > Install...`, select the newly downloaded file and save in your Fiji Plugins folder.
 `SIMinspector_Subobject_Fiji` will then appear in your Plugins menu.